earthobservations/luftdatenpumpe/README.rst

 About
 =====
 Using Luftdatenpumpe, you can build user-friendly interactive GIS systems on top of PostGIS, InfluxDB and Grafana.
-We are calling this "Luftdaten-Viewer".

-Without further ado, you might enjoy reading about existing "Luftdaten-Viewer" installations at `Testimonials for Luftdatenpumpe`_.
+This setup is called "Luftdaten-Viewer", and some example scenarios can be inspected at `Luftdatenpumpe gallery`_.

 Instructions
 ============